Featured Posts

 Warning signs for email attachments that spell danger

 These days the phrase ‘avoid the virus’ means more than just taking the necessary steps to secure your personal health.
 It also means taking the necessary steps to secure the health of your digital work platforms and networks.
-With office routines turned upside down and likely lapses in regular reminders about online security, it’s important that anyone working remotely keep security front of mind.
+With office routines turned upside down and remote work now the norm - it's likely that lapses in judgement about online security will happen, and it’s important that anyone working remotely keep security front of mind.

-Any email attachment can carry software that cybercriminals have developed specifically to damage or exploit your device or network.
+Any email attachment can carry software that cyber criminals have developed specifically to damage or exploit your device or network.
 Because that software has been designed with malicious intent, we use the term ‘malware’ to describe it.
+It's primarily deployed by using phishing as a tactic.

 1. Phishing